Sankesh64/Sankesh64/README.md

 # 💫 About Me:
-Currently a 2nd year IT student <br>Learning the Backend Fundamentals and want to build career around Full stack engineerg<br>and Data Engineer<br>
+Currently a 2nd year IT student <br>Learning the Backend Fundamentals and want to build career around Full stack engineer<br>and Data Engineer<br>

 ## 🌐 Socials: